Edit Content, Preserve Acoustics: Imperceptible Text-Based Speech Editing via Self-Consistency Rewards: Abstract

 \section{Abstract}

-Imperceptible text-based speech editing allows users to modify spoken content by altering the transcript.
-It demands that modified segments fuse seamlessly with the surrounding context.
-Prevalent methods operating in the acoustic space suffer from inherent content-style entanglement, leading to generation instability and boundary artifacts.
-In this paper, we propose a novel framework grounded in the principle of `Edit Content, Preserve Acoustics'.
-Our approach relies on two core components: (1) Structural Foundations, which decouples editing into a stable semantic space while delegating acoustic reconstruction to a Flow Matching decoder; and (2) Perceptual Alignment, which employs a novel Self-Consistency Rewards Group Relative Policy Optimization.
-By leveraging a pre-trained Text-to-Speech model as an implicit critic—complemented by strict intelligibility and duration constraints—we effectively align the edited semantic token sequence with the original context.
-Empirical evaluations demonstrate that our method significantly outperforms state-of-the-art autoregressive and non-autoregressive baselines, achieving superior intelligibility, robustness, and perceptual quality.
+Imperceptible text-based speech editing modifies spoken content through transcript manipulation while preserving acoustic continuity.
+Prior acoustic-space approaches suffer from content–style entanglement, causing unstable generation and boundary artifacts.
+We introduce a framework guided by the principle `Edit Content, Preserve Acoustics'.
+Editing is conducted in a stable semantic space, while acoustic realization is handled by a Flow Matching decoder.
+To ensure perceptual consistency, we propose Self-Consistency Rewards Group Relative Policy Optimization, which leverages a pre-trained Text-to-Speech model as an implicit critic, together with intelligibility and duration constraints.
+Experiments demonstrate consistent improvements over state-of-the-art autoregressive and non-autoregressive baselines in intelligibility, robustness, and perceptual quality.